Infinite dimensional sequential compactness: Sequential compactness based on barriers: Infinite dimensional sequential compactness

-We now define the notion of $\cB$-sequential compactness for barriers $\cB$ and prove the necessary results to formulate the natural notion of $\alpha$-sequential compactness, where $\alpha\in \omega_1$ corresponds to the rank of the barrier.
-All the results of this section are natural generalizations to the analogous positive results of those presented in \cite{kubistopologicalramsey} for finite $n$.
+We now define the notion of $\cB$-sequential compactness for barriers $\cB$ and prove necessary results to formulate the natural notion of $\alpha$-sequential compactness, where $\alpha\in \omega_1$ corresponds to the rank of the barrier.
+All the results of this section are natural generalizations of results presented in \cite{kubistopologicalramsey} for finite $n$.

 \begin{dfn} Let $\cB$ be a barrier on $M\in[\w]^\w$, let $X$ be a topological space, $f:\cB\rightarrow X$ and $x\in X$.
 We say that $f$ \emph{converges} to $x$ if for all $U\in\cN(x)$ there is $n\in\w$ such that $f[(\cB|(M\setminus n))]\subseteq U$. \end{dfn}